Katiali

 Katiali is a town in the far north of Ivory Coast.
 It is a sub-prefecture of M'Bengué Department in Poro Region, Savanes District.

-Katiali was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Katiali was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

 In 2014, the population of the sub-prefecture of Katiali was 8,861.
+Katiali is situated within the Greenwich Mean Time (GMT) time zone.

 Villages

-The 5 villages of the sub-prefecture of Katiali and their population in 2014 are:
+The five villages of the sub-prefecture of Katiali and their population in 2014 are: